 - How long it will take for the spouse seeking maintenance to acquire sufficient education to find appropriate employment;

 - The impact of health insurance costs on the spouses after divorce;

-- Actual damages and judgements between the spouses resulting from a criminal conviction where a spouse or child was the victim.
+- Actual damages and judgments between the spouses resulting from a criminal conviction where a spouse or child was the victim.

 Under ARS 25-530, Arizona courts do not include military disability benefits that a spouse receives from the Department of Veterans Affairs for service-related disabilities when calculating a party’s income for the purpose of spousal maintenance

 Courts also generally do not take any marital misconduct (i.e. cheating, domestic violence) allegations into account in determining whether spousal maintenance should be ordered.

 Unlike some states, Arizona courts do not have spousal maintenance guidelines (i.e. a formula or calculator) to determine the appropriate amount and duration of support.

 There is no minimum marriage length in Arizona for an award of spousal maintenance.
 However, the length of a marriage is a factor that courts consider when determining whether to grant spousal maintenance requests.